-MASTERS DEGREES: The department offers two Master's degrees: (1) Master of Science in Mechanical Engineering (MSME), without thesis, and (2) Master of Science in Mechanical Engineering (MSME), with thesis.
-Both thesis and non-thesis options require 30 credit hours of graduate course work.
-The MSME degree is awarded to students who have been accepted by the program and completed the requirements as outlined below.

-All MSME Program students must successfully complete EML 6105: Advanced Thermodynamics and Statistical Mechanics and EML 6653: Applied Elasticity courses.
-Students must also successfully complete one course each from Dynamical Systems and Controls, and Mathematics specialization areas as listed below
+MASTERS DEGREES: The department offers two Master's degrees: (1) Master of Science in Mechanical Engineering (MSME) without thesis, and (2) Master of Science in Mechanical Engineering (MSME) with thesis.
+Both thesis and non-thesis options require 30 credit hours of graduate coursework.
+All MSME Program students must successfully complete 1) EML 6105: Advanced Thermodynamics and Statistical Mechanics; 2) EML 6653: Applied Elasticity courses; 3) EML6069: Advanced Mathematics I OR EML6060: Advanced Mathematics II.
+In addition to these nine credit hours, the MSME degree without thesis option requires a minimum of 21 credit hours of approved coursework for a total of 30 credit hours.
+The MSME with thesis option requires a minimum of 15 credit hours of approved coursework and a minimum of 6 thesis hours for a total of 30 semester hours.